Beetroot – Detroit Globe

 Apart from keeping the crop weed free and properly thinned to the required spacing, there is no other maintenance required.

 Early beetroot can be harvested throughout the summer at whatever size you prefer them or whenever you want some beetroot.
-It is best to twist off the leaves to avoid damage and bleeding of the roots.
+However, it is best to twist off the leaves to avoid damage and bleeding of the roots.

 Maincrop beetroot for storage should be left until October.
 Of course, if you want to eat some before then there is no problem, but if you grow some for storing you should let them mature until October.